 Becoming familiar with these seven groups and researching into the characteristics and coat types of each breed is an excellent way to educate yourself as a dog groomer.
 It’s also a great foundation to help you recognize certain types of coats.

 2. Look for specific characteristics

 There are many different coat types, which can be intimidating for dog groomers who don’t have a great deal of experience or prior training.
-Don’t fret – each coat has distinguishing characteristics that, with some practice, will become obvious to you upon meeting a furry client for the first time.
+Don’t fret—each coat has its own distinguishing characteristics.
+With some practice, you’ll recognize them immediately after meeting a furry client for the first time.

 Here are 9 major coat types to keep in mind:

 - Short coats

 - Combination coats